m99coder/scala-pet-store-step-by-step/README.md

 ## 12. Users

-Now we add our second domain object `User` with all the components required.
+Now we add our third and last domain object `User` with all the components required.
 For now we don’t care about security, in the sense of storing the password in plain text.
 We will fix that in the next step.

 ```bash
 $ # Creating a user